phongdpn1995/toanalien.github.io/_posts/2015-10-19-Introducing-visual-studio-code.md

+---
-# Introducing Visual Studio Code
+title: Introducing Visual Studio Code
+layout: post
+---

 Microsoft announced the launch of Visual Studio Code, a lightweight cross-platform code editor for writing modern web and cloud applications that will run on OS X, Linux and Windows.